OUR RESPONSE TO COVID-19

 CHURCH OFFICE HOURS

-We will be reducing our scheduled office hours.
-Beginning Monday, March 23, our church office will be open M-F from 11:00am to 1:00pm.
+We have permanently updated our office hours.
+Our church office is open to the public Monday and Wednesday from 8am-4pm and Thursdays from 8am-12pm.
 You can call the office between those hours at 612-332-3651.
 If you call outside those hours, please leave in our general mailbox as we will check our voicemail daily.